BreadTeleporter/KeyLib/README.md

 ### Current Version: v0.0.1
 ## The best library for generating product keys!

-KeyLib will generate a random, customizable key string that you can used for anything!
+KeyLib will generate a random, customizable key string that you can use for anything!

 # Building